Direct DRS Connection

 Note: If you have multiple Area Connections (multiple Ethernet Cards) and if you don’t know which one is connected to the radar, you can temporary disconnect the Ethernet Cable from the computer and look at which icon will display a red cross.
 This will indicate the LAN that has been disconnected from the computer, and thus the one that needs to be configured.

-Select "Properties" on the "Local Area Connection Status" window.
+Select "Properties" from the "Local Area Connection Status" window.
 Double click on “Internet Protocol Version 4 (TCP/IPv4)”.
 Use the fixed IP address 172.31.3.150 with a subnet mask of 255.255.0.0:

 Configuration